 Day of the Dead, or el Dia de los Muertos, is a happy celebration in Mexico.
 That's when the souls of the dearly departed return home to the world of the living.
 All of them.
-From Heaven, Hell and Purgatory, they descend upon their families and for two days, November 1 and 2, they rejoice together.
+From Heaven, Hell and Purgatory, they descend upon their families and for two days, November 1 and 2, they rejoice together."Give me bread and sugar to help me on my journey to the next level," say the Dead before burial.
+The bread of the dead, pan de muerto, is sweet and baked expressly for the Days of the Dead holiday.
+Bring some home to your mother, serve some to your guests.
+See the pretty colored sugar on top?
+Notice those bumps - they remind us of the bones of the Dead.

 The tradition dates back to the Aztec civilization.
 Coincidentally or not, these days are also the Catholic holy days of All Saints' and All Souls' days.
 In Mexican culture, the lines between ancient folklore and the customs of the Spanish Conquistadors frequently blur.